cloudability/metrics-agent/README.md

 Cloudability customers can download the deployment yaml directly from Cloudability UI.
 The downloaded yaml contains default settings including the API key needed to enable the metrics-agent to upload metrics to Cloudability.
 The customer should change the default settings in the yaml according to their clusters' configuration and security requirements.

-The API key is currently configured as an environment variable in the pod as plain text.
-It's highly recommended to integrate the API key with the customer's own secret manager solution.
-This could be the CSP's secret manager such as AWS secret manager, GCP secret manager, etc. Please refer to Kubernetes and CSP document for such integration.
+The API key is currently supported as an environment variable in the pod as plain text.
+However, it is highly recommended to update the agent version to >2.13.0 and to pull from a mounted volume using CLOUDABILITY_API_KEY_FILEPATH.
+Customers can also use various CSP's secret manager such as AWS secret manager, GCP secret manager, etc to then mount on the agent.
+Please refer to Kubernetes and CSP document for such integration.

+Note: If the metrics-agent was deployed using the older template, ensure you provision the new YAML from either Helm >2.13.0 or the UI that creates a Kubernetes secret and mounts the correct volume before updating to use CLOUDABILITY_API_KEY_FILEPATH.

 ### Deployment using helm